-tracks Rule 4(b)(1)the Act, 28 U.S.C.
+Rule 4(b)(1)tracks the Act, 28 U.S.C.
 352(b)(1)(A)(ii), in excluding from the definition of misconduct allegations "[d]irectly related to the merits of a decision or procedural ruling."
 This exclusion preserves the independence of judges in the exercise of judicial authority by ensuring that the complaint procedure is not used to collaterally call into question the substance of a judge's decision or procedural ruling.
 Any allegation that calls into question the correctness of an official decision or procedural ruling of a judge - without more - is merits-related.

 To the extent Complainant's allegations concern the substance of the Subject Judge's official actions, findings, rulings, and orders in the above-described cases, the allegations are directly related to the merits of the Subject Judge's decisions or procedural rulings.
-Complainant's remaining claims are based on allegations lacking sufficient evidence to raise an inference that the Subject Judge committed fraud on the court, engaged in intentional discrimination, covered up evidence, or otherwise engaged in misconduct.
+Complainant's remaining claims are based on allegations lacking sufficient evidence to raise an inference that the Subject Judge suffered from a disability or otherwise engaged in misconduct.